Huzaifa-Ahmed11/MATLAB_CrackFile/README.md

 # MATLAB_CrackFile
 This is MATLAB cracked file.
 However, there are alternatives you can try such as GNU Octave, Scilab or python etc.
+Make sure to download every file from the google drives link and copy this readme file somewhere on your device than turn off your Internet and follow these below given steps.

 # For Installation
 0. Mount iso-file  Matlab913_R2022b_Win64.iso  to virtual disk.